hack-of-all-codes/project-kwl-remake/README.md

 ## Things that I would personally love to keep
 - ElasticSearch: freakin awesome
-- MongoDB: best storage for master data
+- MongoDB: best storage for master data, we just didnt use async, sad :(
 - Ansible

 # The Plan